rancher/rancher-docs/docs/pages-for-subheaders/k3s-hardening-guide.md

 <Tabs groupId="k3s-version">
 <TabItem value="v1.25 and Newer" default>

-`protect-kernel-defaults` is no longer required since CIS benchmark 1.7.
+The `protect-kernel-defaults` is no longer required since CIS benchmark 1.7.

 </TabItem>
 <TabItem value="v1.24 and Older">